 If you want to be a doctor, you face three major challenges with regard to medical school, which are gaining admission, keeping your mental health intact once you’re there, and successfully navigating your way to graduation.
+You may also need to look into getting a graduate student loan, and can compare rates from a reputable site like Credible.
 It’s true that some students drop out during the first year, but the good news is that the vast majority do not.
 Admissions departments have developed a talent for screening out prospective candidates who don’t have what it takes to succeed academically or emotionally.

 You need a lot more than a fine mind to become a physician.
 Your post-college education will test your brain, in addition to your physical stamina, your emotional stability, and your determination to reach the finish line.
 Make no mistake, the med school admissions battle is won or lost in the preparatory phase, meaning those who know what to do before the first day of classes are the ones who end up with “MD” after their names.